alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

 ## Conclusion

-Based on our understanding, the math behind the "Seurat CCA" algorithm is actually not CCA, but an extension of dual PCA.
-Besides in the original paper, the assumption that the covariance matrix of gene expression is diagonal, is not necessary.
-Furthermore, considering the formulation to preserve the most similarity (dual PCA), the low-dimensional cell embeddings should multiply the singular value, which is currently missing in the "Seurat CCA" algorithm.
-And finally, there is an intrinsic connection between MNN and "Seurat CCA" (extended dual PCA).
+- Based on our understanding, the math behind the "Seurat CCA" algorithm is actually not CCA, but an extension of dual PCA.

+- In the original paper, the assumption that the covariance matrix of gene expression is diagonal, is not necessary.

+- Furthermore, considering the formulation to preserve the most similarity (dual PCA), the low-dimensional cell embeddings should multiply the singular value, which is currently missing in the "Seurat CCA" algorithm.

+- And finally, there is an intrinsic connection between MNN and "Seurat CCA" (extended dual PCA).